Sterling Highway

 Sterling Highway eastbound, entering the Kenai Mountains.

 Sterling Highway at mile 170 (km 274), descending a long, steep hill (locally known as "Baycrest Hill") towards Homer.

 The Sterling Highway is a 138 mi state highway in the south-central region of the U.S. state of Alaska, leading from the Seward Highway at Tern Lake Junction, 90 mi south of Anchorage, to Homer.
 To assist in agricultural transport and also open areas to tourism, work began on the Sterling Highway in 1946 to connect the Kenai Peninsula agricultural area with Seward.
 This highway honors Hawley W. Sterling, lifetime ARC engineer who served as assistant chief engineer from 1932 until his death in 1948.

 The importance of the Sterling Highway was described in the Anchorage Daily Times article on its dedication in 1950:It is the great achievement in the penetration of barriers that have kept Alaska’s development confined to shoreline establishments dependent upon marine transportation.
 The new road will give otherwise isolated peninsula farms access to markets for their farm products.
 In another year it will link the communities with Anchorage by way of the Turnagain Arm road, and all the cities of the continental United States by the way of the Alaska Highway.
 It opens up the great potential tourist and sportsmen developments by making the fishing, lakes and streams readily accessible by automobile.
 Alaska families will be able to live year round on their homesteads or fishing sites now that the Sterling Highway and its side roads enable their children to commute to school, give them access to medical aid and make it possible to move supplies as needed.The Sterling Highway opened to traffic during the winter of 1950, when temperatures below freezing made it possible to travel over the unfinished surface.
 However, the highway required grading and gravel surfacing before being ready for summer traffic the following year.
 The highway was fully paved in 1958.

+Anchor Point (Dena'ina: K’kaq’) is an unincorporated community and census-designated place (CDP) in Kenai Peninsula Borough, in the U.S. state of Alaska.
+As of the 2020 census, Anchor Point had a population of 2,105.[2]
+The community is located along the Sterling Highway, part of Alaska State Route 1.
+Anchor Point is the westernmost point in the North American highway system.